withastro/astro/packages/integrations/node/readme.md

 app.listen(8080);
 ```

-# Using `http`
+### Using `http`

-This adapter does not require you use Express and can work with even the `http` and `https` modules.
-The adapter does following the Expression convention of calling a function when either
+This output script does not require you use Express and can work with even the built-in `http` and `https` node modules.
+The handler does follow the convention calling an error function when either

 - A route is not found for the request.
 - There was an error rendering.